Vishal27alpha/CollabNet/README.md

-# Creator Connect
+# CollabNet

-Creator Connect is an AI-powered platform that helps Instagram creators discover, connect, and collaborate with similar creators and brands.
+CollabNet(initially CreatorConnect) is an AI-powered platform that helps Instagram and YouTube creators discover, connect, and collaborate with similar creators and brands.
-It reduces the effort of manual creator search by providing smart filtering and AI-based similarity recommendations.
+It reduces the effort of manual creator search by providing smart filtering, AI-based search, and similarity recommendations.

 ---

-## 📌 Project Overview
+## Project Overview

-Creator Connect bridges the gap between:
+CollabNet bridges the gap between:
-- **Creators ↔ Creators** (collaborations)
+- **Creators ↔ Creators** for collaborations
-- **Brands ↔ Creators** (sponsorship opportunities)
+- **Brands ↔ Creators** for sponsorship opportunities

-The platform enables users to browse, filter, and discover creators based on niche, follower count, and location, while AI-powered recommendations suggest similar creators for meaningful collaborations.
+The platform enables users to browse, filter, and discover creators based on niche, follower count, platform, and location, while AI-powered recommendations help brands and creators find better collaboration matches.

 ---

 ## Features

-- 🔍 **Creator Discovery**
+- **Creator Discovery**
-  - Browse Instagram creators by niche, follower count, and location
+  - Browse Instagram and YouTube creators by niche, follower count, platform, and location

-- **AI-Powered Similarity Matching**
+- **AI Search**
+  - Search creators using natural language queries like “fitness creators with more than 10k followers”

+- **Brand Discovery**
+  - Browse brand campaigns and collaboration opportunities

+- **AI Brand Match**
-  - Recommends creators with similar content and engagement patterns
+  - Shows creators relevant brand matches with match percentage scores

-- **Engagement Insights**
+- **Applications**
-  - Analyze creator profiles for better collaboration decisions(Upcoming)
+  - Creators can apply to brand campaigns
+  - Brands can view and filter applications by follower range and niche

 - **Authentication**
   - Secure login using Firebase Authentication

 - **Responsive UI**
   - Clean and modern interface built with Tailwind CSS

-- ☁️ **Cloud Deployment**
+- **Cloud Deployment**
-  - Deployed seamlessly on Vercel
+  - Deployable on Vercel

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 **Frontend**
 - Next.js
 - Tailwind CSS
+- TypeScript

 **Backend / Services**
-- Firebase (Authentication & Database)
+- Firebase Authentication
+- Firestore Database
+- Instagram API for creator profile and follower data
+- YouTube OAuth API for connecting YouTube creator accounts
-- AI APIs (for similarity matching and recommendations)
+- AI APIs for search, matching, and recommendations

 **Deployment**
 - Vercel